peterjc/thapbi-pict/docs/examples/woody_hosts/classify.rst

    If you don't have the FASTQ files, just the FASTA files, start from here.

-The second stage of the pipeline is to merge all the sample specific FASTA files into one non-redundant FASTA file, and then classify all the unique sequences in it.
+The second stage of the pipeline is to merge all the sample specific FASTA files into one non-redundant sequence vs sample TSV file, ready to classify all the unique sequences in it.
 These steps can be run separately:

 .. code:: console

-    $ thapbi_pict fasta-nr -h
+    $ thapbi_pict sample-tally -h
     ...
     $ thapbi_pict classify -h
     ...